Poblet Abbey: Burials

-Additional notable figures interred here include the Hungarian queen Beatrice of Naples (1508), Philip Wharton, 1st Duke of Wharton (1731) and Archduke Carlos Píus of Austria-Tuscany (1953).
+Additional notable figures interred here include the Hungarian queen Beatrice of Naples (1508), Philip Wharton, 1st Duke of Wharton (1731) and Archduke Karl Pius of Austria, Prince of Tuscany, Carlist-Carloctavismo pretender as "Carlos VIII" (1953).

 The tombs of the royals were restored by the Catalan sculptor Frederic Marés in 1948.

 Ruin and rebuilding

 The monastery, which had already suffered damage during the First Carlist War, was closed down due to the Ecclesiastical Confiscations of Mendizábal in 1835 during Isabella II of Spain's rule.
 The Desamortización or secularization of the place brought monastic life to an end.

 On 24 July of the same year the monastery was plundered by representatives of the Mendizábal's government and unruly mobs.
 During the events all valuable paintings and furniture were removed and dispersed.
 Also parts of the monastery were destroyed by fire.

 In the years that followed, the Monastery fell into disrepair and ruin; some of the main roofs caved in.
-The tombs of the rulers of the Kingdom of Aragon were desecrated and the remains were transferred and kept for a while in the Cathedral of Tarragona, thanks to the intervention of Rev. Antoni Serret from the neighboring town of L'Espluga.
+The tombs of the rulers of the Crown of Aragon were desecrated and the remains were transferred and kept for a while in the Cathedral of Tarragona, thanks to the intervention of Rev. Antoni Serret from the neighboring town of L'Espluga.

 Finally the monastery was refounded in 1940 by Italian monks of the same order and repair and reconstruction began.
 Close to the entrance of the church one building has been kept in a ruined state as a reminder.
 Remains of the deceased of the ancient Royal House of Aragon were put back in sepulchres, but are now co-mingled.

 Poblet belongs to the Cistercian Congregation of the Crown of Aragon, along with Santa Maria de Solius and convents such as Santa Maria de Vallbona and Santa Maria de Valldonzella.
 The Abbot of Poblet is the ex officio chairman of the Congregation.
 Today the monastic community of Poblet is composed of 29 professed monks, 1 regular oblate, 1 novice and 2 familiars.

 Poblet Monastery has been a UNESCO World Heritage Site since 1991.
 The altar (1527) was sculpted by Damián Forment.

 In 2010, Spanish architect Mariano Bayón designed the Poblet Monastery Guesthouse.